 Here’s the promising conclusion: “During 5 years of follow-up, 50% of patients who were healthy at baseline developed metabolic syndrome.
 But more patients who had metabolic syndrome at baseline had full remission of the disease if they were on one of the Mediterranean diets.”

 Study: Hard exercise curbs metabolic syndrome

 According to recent research from Norway presented on WebMD, aerobic interval training can make a big difference in those with metabolic syndrome.

 The new study included 32 adults with metabolic syndrome.
 They were assigned to one of three groups: 1) aerobic interval training; 2) continuous moderate exercise; or 3) no exercise.

 The symptoms of metabolic syndrome were not changed in those who did not engage in exercise.
 And while both exercise groups did lose weight, the best results overall were found in the aerobic interval training group.
-This type of exercises intersperses high-intensity aerobic training to elevate heart rate to near capacity, with moderate levels of exercise during sessions.
+This type of exercise intersperses high-intensity aerobic training to elevate the heart rate to near capacity, with moderate levels of exercise during sessions.

 The conclusion: “The interval training group showed more improvements in how their bodies handled blood sugar and responded to insulin, a hormone that controls blood sugar.
 Also, HDL (“good”) cholesterol increased by about 25% in the interval training group, but not at all in the other groups.”